 What exercises are safe for seniors with high blood pressure?

 The most effective exercises for managing high blood pressure combine cardiovascular benefits with low impact on your joints and controlled intensity that won’t spike your blood pressure dangerously.
-Here are the best options:
+Here are seven options that work well for seniors with hypertension:

-Which exercises should seniors with high blood pressure avoid?
+Exercises seniors with high blood pressure should avoid

 Certain types of exercise create sudden, intense demands on your cardiovascular system that can push blood pressure to unsafe levels, particularly if your hypertension isn’t well controlled.
 Understanding which activities pose risks helps you make informed choices: